A Probabilistic Logic for Verifying Continuous-time Markov Chains: Introduction

+In summary, the main contributions of this paper are as follows. \begin{itemize} \item \emph{Introducing a probabilistic logic}, namely continuous-time linear logic (CLL), for reasoning about CTMCs; \item \emph{Developing} a state-of-the-art real root isolation algorithm for PEFs over the field of algebraic numbers for checking atomic propositions of CLL; \item \emph{Proving} that model checking CTMCs against CLL formulas is decidable subject to Schanuel's conjecture. \end{itemize}

-In the next section, we give the mathematical preliminaries used in this paper.
-In Section~\ref{Sec:Symbolic}, we introduce the symbolic dynamics of continuous-time Markov chains by symbolizing distributions of them.
-In the subsequent section, we present our continuous-time temporal logic CLL and illustrate the model checking problem.
-In Section~\ref{Sec:CLLmodelchecking}, with the help of the real root isolation of polynomial exponential functions, we develop an algorithm to solve the model checking problem.
-In Section~\ref{Sec:Isolation}, we illustrate the real root isolation of polynomial exponential functions over algebraic numbers and prove the correctness basing on Schanuel's conjecture.
-In the concluding section, we summarize our results and point to future research directions.
+\textbf{Organization of this paper.} In the next section, we give the mathematical preliminaries used in this paper.
+In Section~\ref{Sec:Symbolic}, we recall the view of CTMCs as distribution transformers.
+After that, the symbolic dynamics of CTMCs are introduced by symbolizing distributions over states of CTMCs in Section~\ref{sec:symbolic_dynamic}.
+In the subsequent section, we present our continuous-time probabilistic temporal logic CLL.
+In Section~\ref{Sec:CLLmodelchecking}, we develop an algorithm to solve the CLL model checking problem.
+A case study and related works are shown in Sections~\ref{sec:case-study} and \ref{Sec:related_works}, respectively.
+We summarize our results and point out future research directions in the final section.